cmayron/Legal-Calculus/README.md

 ### Tiered Entry
 • The Book — active toolset
 • The Library — research archive

+## Cost & Usage Considerations

+LCES is an open‑access procedural‑literacy framework.
+The system itself is free, but the AI platforms used to operate it may have their own costs, limits, or usage models.
+LCES does not control or modify the pricing of any external AI service.

+### Architect (Copilot)
+The Architect role runs on Microsoft Copilot.
+Copilot may use a credit‑based or usage‑based model for advanced reasoning features.
+Architect tasks typically involve:
+- long‑context analysis
+- multi‑file reasoning
+- structured blueprint generation

+These operations may consume more credits than simple chat or code completion.
+Users should monitor their Copilot usage to avoid interruptions.

+### Builder (ChatGPT)
+The Builder role runs on ChatGPT.
+Drafting, expansion, and formatting are generally predictable in cost and token usage.
+The Builder does not perform repo‑wide analysis, so it is typically less resource‑intensive than the Architect.

+### Inspector (Gemini)
+The Inspector role runs on Gemini.
+Stress‑testing and adversarial review may involve longer outputs or deeper reasoning, depending on the draft.
+Users should be aware of any model‑specific limits or billing structures.

+### Human Strategist
+The human remains the final authority.
+LCES does not replace professional judgment, does not guarantee outcomes, and does not reduce the need for independent verification.

+### Summary
+LCES itself is free.
+The cost of using LCES depends entirely on:
+- the AI platforms selected
+- the models chosen
+- the length and complexity of the user’s materials
+- the frequency of Architect‑level operations

+Users should review the pricing and usage policies of each AI provider to understand how their own workflow may be affected.

 ### Hybrid Licensing
 • Educational content: CC BY‑NC‑SA 4.0